nicdard/shared-folder/services/pki/README.md

 # PKI server

-A simple server to absract the CA and later AS.
+A simple server to absract the CA and later also to implement part of the AS.

-Uses openssl library to manage x509 certificates.
+Uses rustls and rcgen libraries to manage x509 certificates.

 * this CA/AS as the root of the chain of trust, exposing apis to:
     * register new identities